 SPCH 100 Foundations of Speech Communication (3).

-(Prerequisite for all 300or 400-level speech courses.)
+(Fulfills the prerequisite for all 300- or 400-level speech courses.)
 An overview of the principles of communication.
 Verbal and nonverbal language, listening, group dynamics, and public speaking are highlighted.
 Emphasis is on applying communication principles to contemporary problems and preparing various types of oral discourse.
 Students may receive credit for only one of the following courses: SPCH 100, SPCH 100X, SPCH 101, SPCH 107, or SPCH108.